-In the event of snowfalls or ice conditions, it is absolutely vital to ensure that aircraft runways and taxiways are properly cleared.
+In the event of snowfalls or ice This is when Aéroports de conditions, it is absolutely vital to ensure that aircraft runways and taxiways are properly cleared.
 During take-off and landing, an aircraft reaches speeds of 200 km/hour so it is imperative that runways are cleared, to ensure the safety of passengers and crew.

-In the event of snowfalls or ice This is when Aéroports de conditions, it is absolutely vital to Paris deploys its "snow train", ensure that aircraft runways and consisting of various machines taxiways are properly cleared.
-Used simultaneously to clear the During take-off and landing, runways as quickly as possible.
+Paris deploys its "snow train", consisting of various machines used simultaneously to clear the runways as quickly as possible.